Hamilton County Soil and Water Conservation District

 Cover Crop Seed Giveaway 2025

 Hamilton County Soil and Water is excited to once again offer free cover crops to gardeners in Hamilton County!
-This initiative aims to promote sustainable growing practices and encourage soil health practices among home gardeners, community gardens and local farmers.
+This initiative aims to promote sustainable growing practices and encourage soil health practices among home gardeners, community gardens, and local farmers.
 Free seed packets are available on a first-come, first-served basis, so don't miss out!
-Seeds are available at the Hamilton County SWCD office Monday through Friday between 8:00am and 4:30pm.
+Seeds are available at the Hamilton County SWCD office Monday through Friday between 8:00 am and 4:30 pm.

 Why Cover Crops?